-\header{Agent Efficiency} Failed repairs impose substantial computational costs, as coding agents often continue consuming resources rather than terminating early.
+\header{Agent Efficiency} Failed repairs impose substantial computational costs, as coding agents often continue to consume resources rather than terminate early.
 For practitioners evaluating production-ready systems, this highlights the importance of assessing not only repair accuracy but also the efficiency of failure handling.
-High-performing agents such as \claudecode and \codex justify their resource usage through consistently higher success rates, whereas low-performing agents incur compounded costs—low success combined with high resource expenditure per failure, making them less suitable for large-scale deployment.
+High-performing agents such as \claudecode and \codex justify their use of resources through consistently higher success rates, whereas low-performing agents incur compounded costs—low success combined with high resource expenditure per failure, making them less suitable for large-scale deployment.

 These findings point to concrete directions for tool improvement.
 For agentic tool developers, our results emphasize that consistency and semantic understanding are as critical as raw coding ability.
 Agents should be engineered to detect unproductive repair paths and “fail fast,” conserving computational resources for promising attempts.
 The effectiveness of \claudecode’s caching mechanism further illustrates the value of efficient context management in reducing redundant computation and improving overall repair efficiency.